-To end your Cinque Terre in one day trip, head back to the most scenic and well-known Cinque Terre villages: Manarola.
+To end your Cinque Terre in one day trip, head back to the most scenic and well-known Cinque Terre village: Manarola.
 Since it’s almost the end of your one day in Cinque Terre and Manarola is quite far away from Monterosso al Mare anyways, time to hop on the train!

-It takes around 20 minutes to get to Manarola and you need to count with a little extra time since the train will be stopping at Vernazza and Corniglia as well.
+It takes around 20 minutes to get to Manarola and you need to count on a little extra time since the train will be stopping at Vernazza and Corniglia as well.
 Make sure to catch a train in time so you don’t miss the sunset in Manarola!

 See the sunset in Manarola

 Once you get to Manarola, find the trail that leads up to the viewpoint in the village.
 From here, get yourself comfortable and ready to take in one of the most breathtaking sunsets in the world!

 There is a super popular bar located right above the viewpoint called Nessun Dorma.
 I bet you’ve already seen tons of pictures of this place on Instagram!
 It offers a breathtaking view for sure, but probably you will have to wait in a long queue to get in.
 Unfortunately, reservation is not possible so if you want to enjoy the bar, you need to put up with the queues.

 Of course, Manarola is also filled with tons of great restaurants, like Trattoria dal Billy and Ristorante Il Porticciolo.
 So grab yourself one last delicious Italian meal before you finish your one day in Cinque Terre!

 This Cinque Terre itinerary proves that you can totally visit Cinque Terre in one day!
 While having more time here will only make you love the villages more, one day is the perfect amount of time to get acquainted with the towns and take in some of the best views.